 The same Scriptural reasons that prevent a woman from serving as a pastor apply to these appointed ministries.
 The argument that “these offices aren’t that important, so why make a fuss over them?” isn’t a very good one, because it demeans appointed service in the Church and teaches office holders to underestimate the value of the gift they have received from God through his Church.” p.
 112

-The Reverend Carroll Simcox (a leader of concerned churchmen at the 1977 St. Louis Congress as well as an architect of Deerfield Beach in 1991) made the case for male-only ministers in the sanctuary by the example of Levitical institution.
+Though Tarsitano’s conclusion is fine, the reasoning doesn’t match Anglican views of the Altar.
+The Reverend Carroll Simcox (a leader of concerned churchmen at the 1977 St. Louis Congress as well as an architect of Deerfield Beach in 1991) made the case for male-only ministers by the example of Levitical institution.
 Again, this was the older hermeneutic for both male orders and altar bowing, as discussed above.
 Simcox stresses continuity in ministry between Old and New Testaments:

 “The Christian Church from the beginning sees itself as a continuation– as we might say today, a sublimation– of the older Israel, God’s holy nation, a kingdom of priests.
 The first Christians remembered God’s promise to Israel spoken through Moses: ‘If ye will obey my voice indeed, and keep my covenant, then ye shall be a peculiar treasure unto me above all people: for all the earth is mine: and ye shall be unto me a kingdom of priests, and an holy nation” (Ex.
 19:5-6).
 These words are echoed in the New Testament (1 Peter 2:9; Rev. 1:6, 5:10, and 20:6) in such a way as to leave no doubt that the Church regarded itself as the latter-day heir of God’s promise.